-Federal Premium Ammunition collaborated with Sturm, Ruger & Company in 2008 to develop the .327 Federal Magnum, making it a relative newcomer to the firearms world.
-The cartridge is 1/8" longer than the .32 H&R Magnum case on which it is based.
-Muzzle velocities for the 85 or 100 grain bullets which are most commonly loaded in this cartridge can reach up to 1500 feet per second.
+In 2008, Federal Premium Ammunition collaborated with Sturm, Ruger & Company to develop the .327 Federal Magnum, making it a relative newcomer to the firearms world.
+The cartridge is 1/8" longer than the .32 H&R Magnum case (on which it is based).
+Muzzle velocities for the 85 or 100 grain bullets, which are most commonly loaded in this cartridge, can reach up to 1,500 feet per second.
 Muzzle energies, as a result, can be as much as 500 foot pounds.
-The energy levels of the .327 Federal Magnum exceed any commercially available .38 Special, and most 9mm ammo.
+The energy levels of the .327 Federal Magnum exceed any commercially available .38 Special and most 9mm ammo.
 As a matter of fact, the .327 Federal Magnum meets the same energy levels as many .357 Magnum loads.

 The reduced recoil of the .327 is a distinct advantage, especially when compared to the .357 Magnum.
-The free recoil energy of the .327 Federal Magnum is measured at 5.6 pounds in its load with the heaviest recoil; the .357 Magnum with a rather light 125 grain load, in comparison, is 7.2 pounds.
-The .327 enjoys another advantage in that it can fire the .32 H&R Magnum and other .32 rimmed cartridges which have less power.
-Shooters who strongly dislike recoil are able to use these rounds for practice with even less recoil.
+Its free recoil energy measures at 5.6 pounds in its load with the heaviest recoil.
+The .357 Magnum with a rather light 125 grain load, in comparison, is 7.2 pounds.
+Another advantage to the .327 is that it can fire the .32 H&R Magnum and other .32 rimmed cartridges – which have less power.
+Shooters who strongly dislike recoil are able to easily use these rounds for practice.